 Kansas – Skill-based games

 Kansas Online Gambling - Pursuant to HB 15-2155, Kansas allows residents to wager real money on games of skill—things like Candy Crush or Wheel of Fortune.
-But the only other legal form of gambling in Kansas is at tribal casinos.
+But the only other state-regulated form of gambling in Kansas is at tribal casinos.

 Kentucky – Lottery and horse racing

 Kentucky Online Gambling - Lottery and horse racing.
 Kentucky’s gambling laws are generally very restrictive, but there are sizable exceptions for horse betting, as the state is home to some of the most popular horse racing tracks in the world.
 This exception has allowed for Churchill Downs to operate its own horse racing website, called Twin Spires.
 Kentucky is also one of six states to sell online lottery tickets.

 Louisiana - Geofenced Online Sports Betting